19 January 1889

 American actress who frequently popped up in the films of Our Gang, Laurel & Hardy and other series shot at the Hal Roach Studios in the 1920s and early 1930s.

-According to film historian Randy Skretvedt, her name Lyle is pronounced as Lily.
-However, her name is pronounced "Lyle" (rhymes with smile) in the film "Red Noses".
+Her name is pronounced "Lyle" (rhymes with smile) and is mentioned in the dialogue in "Red Noses".

 Her remains are interred in Valhalla Memorial Park in North Hollywood, California.

 The following research and notes are from Steve Wright: